Eligibility / Services

 - Allergy Injections (see Allergy Injection Policy)

 - Women’s Health services which include information on related topics, confidential consultation with clinicians, STI testing and treatment or referral if necessary.

-- Men’s Health Services which include information on related topics, confidential consultation with clinicians, and treatment or referral if necessary.
+- Men’s Health Services which include information on related topics, STI testing and treatment or referral if needed, confidential consultation with clinicians.

 - Consultation and follow-up for students with body image issues and/or eating disorders.